-Jagruti Hogle: The 35-year-old mother of an eight-year-old was an avid biker and a part of the ‘Bikerni’ biking club.
+Jagruti Hogle, a 35-year-old mother of an eight-year-old was an avid biker and a part of the ‘Bikerni’ biking club.
 Jagruti was on a trip with two others from their biking when tragedy struck.
 While trying to overtake a truck on Dahanu-Jawhar road, she lost her balance after her bike hit a pothole.
 She was crushed to death when the truck ran over her.

-Avinash Dharmadhikari, a senior inspector from Saki Naka, was returning home on his scooter after attending an official meeting when his bike hit an eight-inch deep and four-feet wide pothole at 10.30 pm.
-He promptly took to social media to warn fellow travelers and said that the pothole was impossible to miss and he didn’t want anyone else to fall in.
+Avinash Dharmadhikari, a senior inspector from Saki Naka, was returning home on his scooter after attending an official meeting when his bike hit an eight-inch deep and four-feet wide pothole.
+He promptly took to social media to warn fellow travellers and said that the pothole was impossible to miss and he didn’t want anyone else to fall in.

 A senior inspector with the Sakinaka Police station who was travelling home on his scooty on the Western Express Highway at Andheri fell off his bike when it suddenly hit a 5-foot-wide pothole.
 He was lucky he did not come under another vehicle and escaped only with badly grazed knees.

-Kalina resident Atul Pawar, who was with his friend riding on the WEH on Wednesday night escaped death by a whisker after his bike hit a huge pothole in Andheri.
-Apparently it was Pawar’s control over the two-wheeler that saved them.
+Kalina resident Atul Pawar, who was with his friend riding on the WEH one night, escaped death by a whisker after his bike hit a huge pothole in Andheri.
+Apparently, it was Pawar’s control over the two-wheeler that saved them.

 A former Doordarshan anchor and yoga teacher was knocked down by a coconut tree that fell straight on her head while she was on a morning walk in Chembur.
 Passers-by pulled her out from under the tree and rushed her to hospital.
 She succumbed to her injuries three days after the incident.
 Her husband blamed the BMC for not permitting the tree to be cut

 In another tragic accident involving a tree falling, a 45-year-old autorickshaw driver died after a tree fell on him at Borivali.
-There was incessant heavy rainfall throughout many parts of Mumbai on July 12 and 13th saw several trees falling, leaving a number of vehicles damaged.
+There was incessant heavy rainfall throughout many parts of Mumbai on 12 and 13 July 2017 which saw several trees falling, leaving a number of vehicles damaged.
 Incidentally the autorickshaw driver was the first casualty of the monsoons this year and the BMC's lack of action to prevent such incidence has been sighted as the cause for the man's death

 A brief spell of rain on the Western Express Highway caused a five-vehicle pile-up.
-The incident took place near the Aarey flyover around 2 am on July 9th.
+The incident took place near the Aarey flyover on 9 July 2017.
 While, no one was injured in the accident, all vehicles were damaged severely.
-According to the police the bad roads and heavy showers caused the barricade placed on the road to fly into the drivers' path.
+According to the police, the bad roads and heavy showers caused the barricade placed on the road to fly into the drivers' path.
 When the first driver hit the brakes, there was not enough time for those behind to slow down, and five vehicles went crashing into each other.